 If you signed up less than 15 days ago

-Under the Code, when you sign a cellphone contract you have a 15-day "trial period" to see whether the service meets your needs.
+If your cellphone contract includes an early cancellation fee, you have a 15-day "trial period" to see whether the service meets your needs.
 During this period, you can cancel the contract—for any reason—without having to pay any penalty or early cancellation fee.

 To cancel the contract during the trial period, you can't have used more than half of your monthly usage limits.
-You must return the device in near-new condition, including the original packaging.
+You must return the phone in near-new condition, including the original packaging.

 For persons with disabilities, the trial period is 30 days, and the usage limits are doubled.